ag-michael/phishingkits/README.md

 # phishingkits
-A repository to collect phishingkits discovered in the wild
+A repository to collect phishingkits discovered in the wild.